gmwendel/ROAR_Stats/README.md

 ## Installation:

+Install and run on a ROAR node.
 First activate a conda environment, then navigate to directory you want to install the package
 ```
 git clone https://github.com/gmwendel/ROAR_Stats
 cd ROAR_Stats